 From 14th December 2019 new restrictions came into force to ensure all plants moving about the EU (and the UK) carry what is called a plant passport.
-This is a certificate that identifies where the plant came from and it’s phytosanitary health.
+This is a certificate, of sorts, that identifies where the plant came from, giving traceability.

 The rise and driver behind this new legislation has come from the rise and threat to our own native flora from the EU itself.
 Ash die back (Hymenoscyphus fraxineus), Oak Processionary Moth, Emerald Ash Borer, Box blight and moth, the list goes on.
-What has really got the industry terrified is the cause of the devastation of the ancient olives groves in Italy, over 1m trees are thought to have been destroyed.
-Known as Olive Tree leprosy Xyllela fastidiosa is a bacterium affecting in the region of 350 species of plant, not just Olives (Olea).
-Also know as olive quick decline syndrome it blocks the plants ability to take up water.
-There is no known cure or prevention.
+What has really got the industry terrified is the cause of the devastation of the ancient olives groves in Italy, over 1million trees are thought to have been destroyed.
+Also known as Olive Tree leprosy Xyllela fastidiosa is a bacterium affecting in the region of 600+ species of plant, not just Olives (Olea).
+Also know as Olive quick decline syndrome it blocks the Xyllemand so the plants ability to take up water.
+There is no known cure.

-Spread by the cicada (family) insect in the EU and if found on a plant, all trees and plants vulnerable to the bacterium, within a three-mile radius hav to be destroyed and burned.
-Think about that, 350 plant species affected and within a 3 mile radius all have to be destroyed and burned.
-It is estimated 230,000 hectares (that’s around 280,000 football pitches!) of Olives were destroyed.
+Spread by the leaf hoppers and cicada (family) insect in the EU and if found on a plant, all host trees and plants vulnerable to the bacterium, within a three-mile radius (5km) have to be destroyed and burned.
+Think about that, 600+ plant species affected and within a three mile radius all have to be destroyed.
+It is estimated 230,000 hectares (that’s around 280,000 football pitches!) of Olives were destroyed in Italy.